Dopamine – Adon Health Skip to content

 • Strength training and endurance sports increase dopamine production

-• Even short walks in daylight increase receptor density.
+• Even short walks in daylight promote receptor density

 3. Sleep

-• Regular, deep sleep is essential for nighttime dopamine regeneration.
+• Regular, deep sleep is essential for nocturnal dopamine regeneration

-• No blue lights in the evening, ensure sufficient melatonin production
+• No blue light in the evening, ensure sufficient melatonin production

 4. Mental Strategies

-• Goals, positive experiences, routines – the brain loves attainable rewards.
+• Goal setting, positive experiences, routines - the brain loves achievable rewards

-• Social contacts, gratitude journals, and creative activities promote dopamine release.
+• Social contact, gratitude journals, creative activities promote dopamine release

 5. Adaptogens & Supplements

-• L-tyrosine as a dietary supplement (e.g., during periods of high mental stress)
+• L-Tyrosine as a dietary supplement (e.g., during high mental stress)

-• Caution with dopamine-containing drugs: Only use under medical supervision (e.g., for ADHD or Parkinson's disease).
+• Caution with dopamine-acting substances: Only under medical supervision (e.g., for ADHD or Parkinson's)

 How is dopamine related to testosterone?

-Testosterone promotes the sensitivity and production of dopamine .
-Conversely, dopamine influences the release of luteinizing hormone (LH), which in turn stimulates testosterone production in the testicles.
+Testosterone promotes the sensitivity and production of dopamine.
+Conversely, dopamine influences the release of luteinizing hormone (LH), which in turn stimulates testosterone production in the testes.

-This means that a dopamine deficiency can exacerbate a testosterone deficiency and vice versa.
+This means: A dopamine deficiency can exacerbate a testosterone deficiency and vice versa.

 Conclusion

-Dopamine is the fuel for mental focus, desire, motivation, and zest for life— especially for men who want to challenge themselves and actively shape their lives.
-An imbalance can rob them of energy and quality of life on various levels.
+Dopamine is the fuel for mental focus, pleasure, motivation, and joy of life – especially for men who want to challenge themselves and actively shape their lives.
+An imbalance can deplete energy and quality of life on various levels.

-The good news: Dopamine levels can be specifically influenced – through diet, sleep, exercise, and targeted diagnostics.
-Combined with stable testosterone levels, this forms the basis for mental strength and vitality.
+The good news: Dopamine can be specifically influenced – through diet, sleep, exercise, and targeted diagnostics.
+In combination with stable testosterone levels, this provides a foundation for mental strength and vitality.